WildBunnie/DarkSoulsII-Archipelago/README.md

 ### Joining a game

+- (Optional) Backup your save just to make sure the mod doesn't mess with it.
 - Simply launch the game and a console will launch together with it.
 - In that console type `/connect server_address:port slot_name password`, replacing the correct values.
 The password is optional and the slot name is the name you placed in the yaml file.
 - For example, if you host in archipelago's website it would look something like `/connect archipelago.gg:123456 JohnSouls`.
+- Start a new game and enjoy.

 ## Building Locally